shaundai/laseters-shaundai/src/pages/contact.md

 ---
 title: Contact
-subtitle: Sed magna in pharetra ultricies dolor sit amet consequat adipiscing lorem.
+subtitle: This is in the contact.md file in pages.
 content_img:
   enabled: true
   path: images/pic10.jpg